keras/webtych/docs/project-plan.md

 3. **Sweep fill**: For each body, also fill the cells between last frame's position and this frame's position.
 This prevents fast-moving obstacles from tunneling through fluid cells in a single timestep.
 Sweep by translating the shape along its frame-to-frame displacement vector and filling all intermediate cells.
 Tag swept cells with the body's velocity.
 4. For the spring-damper soft bodies, use the convex hull of each cell's 4 particles as the rasterization shape.

 Empty cells are `(0.0, 0.0, 0.0, 0.0)`.
-The fluid solver uses this texture in its boundary enforcement step: at any cell where the mask is 1.0, the fluid velocity is set to the obstacle velocity (the standard moving-boundary no-penetration condition in CFD).
-The pressure solver then naturally generates the pressure gradients needed to push fluid laterally out of narrowing gaps — no explicit squeeze injection needed.
+The LBM solver uses this texture in its boundary pass: at solid cells, the moving bounce-back scheme reflects distributions with a velocity correction from the obstacle velocity.
+This transfers momentum from moving obstacles into the fluid, causing gas to be pushed out of narrowing gaps naturally — no explicit squeeze injection needed.

 **B. Event ring buffer**